-The completion lag implied by model 2 is represented in Table 7.
-It follows a cohort of 100 additional starts occurring in year 0.
-What matters is not the completion of these particular houses, but the completion of housing as a whole when contractors use housing under construction as a buffer.
-It is for this reason that there is an immediate effect on completions in year 0; these starts induce contractors to complete housing already under construction more rapidly.
-Completions peak in year1 by which the completions rate is 52.7 percent.
-Subsequently, the completion rate increases towards 100 percent.
+immediate effect on completions in year 0; these starts induce contractors to complete housing already under construction more rapidly.
+Completions peak in year1 by which the completions rate is 52.7%.
+Subsequently, the completion rate increases towards 100%.
 The mean lag is 2.7 years.

-4.4 Model Properties
+4.3.
+Model properties

-To illustrate the properties of the multiple cointegration housing construction model we use model 4 for housing starts from Table 4 and model 2 for housing completions from Table 6.
+To illustrate the properties of the multiple cointegration housing construction model we use model 4 for housing starts from Table 2 and model 2 for housing completions from Table 4.
 There are spatial spillovers in the former but not in the latter.
 The choice is made for reasons of parsimony and the p-values of the panel cointegration tests.
-Notice that the starts model is in logarithms but the completions model is not.
-Therefore the model is nonlinear.
-The model is completed by using equation (6) to relate building under construction to starts and completions.
+The model is completed by using Eq.
+(6) to relate building under construction to starts and completions.

-We set up a base-run by carrying out a full dynamic simulation (FDS) of the model over 1988 - 2010 in which the state variables, such as house prices and MOH starts, assume their values as in the data.
+We set up a base-run by carrying out a full dynamic simulation (FDS) of the model over 1988-2010 in which the state variables, such as house prices and MOH starts, assume their values as in the data.
 Because the model contains levels of variables and their logarithms the model is nonlinear and its solutions are base dependent.
 We calculate impulse responses by perturbing the state variables and by comparing the perturbed FDS to the base run.
 In doing so, we distinguish between local, spatial and national perturbations.
 Due to the presence of spatial effects in the housing starts model, the impulse responses propagate over space as well as time.